Cybereigenvector/Data-Mining-Algorithms/README.md

-These are raw implementation of certain machine learning concets and algorithms in CPP
+These are raw implementation of certain machine learning concepts and algorithms in CPP